edcourage/Encapsulation-Cohesion-Practical/README.md

 ##Practising encapsulation and cohesion

-To open calculator class
+To open Calculator class

 `calculator.rb`

+To open Display class

+`display.rb`

-####All test files can be found in spec directory.
+####All test files can be found in the spec directory.